vegarringdal/web-app/README.md

 Will use nodejs as web hosting/api server

-Willoracle for database (we use oracle at work...) and azure ad for userlogin (user only, access roles will be in database)
+Will use oracle for database (we use oracle at work...) and azure ad for userlogin (user only + 2 default admins, access roles will be in database)

 Everyhting will be built for using updatable views with instead of update on oracle.
-Atm only limit Ive seen is not beeing able to use returning i inserts
+Atm only limit Ive seen is not beeing able to use returning in inserts

 [repo](https://github.com/vegarringdal/web-rad-backend)